groue/ARTemplating/README.md

 Rendering the example from http://mustache.github.io/#demo on an iPhone 3GS running iOS 6.0

 - JavaScript in WebView: 1000 renderings took 2.217 seconds
-- GRMustache in native view controller: 1000 renderings tool 12.563 seconds
+- GRMustache in native view controller: 1000 renderings took 12.563 seconds

 In both cases the template was pre-compiled.